Quick startFor Fine-tuning LLMs

 2. Configure the generation.

-1. For Tabular compute, select the compute you want to use for tabular data.
-For tabular data, it is usually best to use a CPU-based compute.
+1. For Tabular compute, select the compute to use for tabular data.
+It is usually best to use a CPU-based compute.

-2. For Language compute, select the compute you want to use for tabular data.
-For language (unstructured text), GPU-based computes tend to be faster.
+2. For Language compute, select the compute to use for language data.
+GPUs tend to be faster for language generation.

 3. (Optional) If needed, adjust the rest of the generation options.